zacanger/niddesa/book/00-introduction.md

 chosen to use _Blessed One_ because I like the feel of it.

-For readability, I have omitted and abbreviated some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph (which usually repeat the first sentence), and concluding repetitions after the explanation of each verse.
-Without these omissions, the book would likely be near a thousand pages.
+For readability, I have omitted and abbreviated some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.
+Without these omissions, the book would be at least twice as long as it is now.

 Included verse numbers are numbers of the verses as presented in the two parts of the Niddesa itself.
 Including separate verse numbers for each sutta, their